openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-The y-position of the ofRectangle.
+The y position of the ofRectangle.